Azure/aace/end-to-end-solutions/kma/Deployment/readme.md

 When you are running the deployment for one of these datasets, meaning that you are using the ```-sampleCategory``` parameter, the data is not downloaded into your local computer, the deployment reads that data from an Azure Storage Account.

-## Uploading Files Manually
+## Uploading Files

+This solution allows you to upload files through its web interface, with 2 limitations: files up to 30 MB and up to 10 files at a time.

-You can send files directly to the storage account of the solution.
-That is, without using the Web interface for uploading files.
-This method is indicated for sending large amounts of files or even heavier files.
+But there is an alternative.
+You can send files directly to the storage account of the solution and run the indexer manually.
 To do it, follow these steps:

 1. Upload the files to the solution storage account, using your preferred method: [Azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10), [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal), [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/), etc. Look for storage account in the resource group created by the deployment. **Place the files within the same container of the other documents**.